-Major railroads (which all of the railroads in Level 2 are) have 2 options for the income they generate on their turn.
+Public railroads (Major RRs and the Black Line) have 3 options for the income they generate on their turn.

-- They may retain the full amount in their treasury. - They may pay that income as a dividend to the shareholders.
+- They may retain the full amount in their treasury. - They may pay that income as a dividend to the shareholders. - They may partially retain their income.

 If a dividend is paid, each shareholder receives a percentage of the income equal to the percentage of the company's stock they own.
 (Income for shares that have not been sold from the IPO are paid to the company treasury.)
 The share value will increase, with the token moving one space to the right.
 If the token comes to the end of a row, follow the arrow up to the next row.
-If the value reaches 200, congratulations!
+If the value reaches \$200, congratulations!
 (But it goes no farther.)